 To contain the baby mammal:

-- Make sure you are taking the proper precautions to protect yourself; wear gloves and eye protection, and approach with caution.
+- Take proper precautions to protect yourself; wear gloves and eye protection, and approach with caution.

-- Bring the animal to Wildlife Images during our drop off hours.
-If you have to hold the animal for a few hours or overnight, make sure to keep it secured in a warm, dark, quiet location where it will be safe from pets and other excitement.
+- Bring the animal to Wildlife Images during our business hours.
+If you have to hold the animal for a few hours or overnight, keep it secured in a warm, dark, quiet location where it will be safe from pets and other excitement.
 Do not offer food or water, do not handle the animal.

 - Be sure to wash up thoroughly after you have had contact with the animal.
 Wild animals can carry diseases that we are susceptible to.
 Certain animal species such as raccoons, foxes, bats, and skunks are all vector species for rabies.
 If you have contact with these species, bleach your items after use and wash up thoroughly.